Dynamic game difficulty balancing: Uses in video games

 In 2005, Resident Evil 4 employed a system called the "Difficulty Scale", unknown to most players, as the only mention of it was in the Official Strategy Guide.
-This system grades the player's performance on a number scale from 1 to 10, and adjusts both enemy behavior/attacks used and enemy damage/resistance based on the player's performance (such as deaths, critical attacks, etc.).
+This system grades the player's performance on a number scale from 1 to 10 and adjusts both enemy behavior/attacks used and enemy damage/resistance based on the player's performance (such as deaths, critical attacks, etc.).
 The selected difficulty levels lock players at a certain number; for example, on Normal difficulty, one starts at Grade 4, can move down to Grade 2 if doing poorly, or up to Grade 7 if doing well.
 The grades between difficulties can overlap.

 God Hand, a 2006 video game developed by Clover Studio, directed by Resident Evil 4 director Shinji Mikami, and published by Capcom for the PlayStation 2, features a meter during gameplay that regulates enemy intelligence and strength.
 This meter increases when the player successfully dodges and attacks opponents, and decreases when the player is hit.
 The meter is divided into four levels, with the hardest level called "Level DIE."
 The game also has three difficulties, with the easy difficulty only allowing the meter to ascend to level 2, while the hardest difficulty locks the meter to level DIE.
 This system also offers greater rewards when defeating enemies at higher levels.

 The 2008 video game Left 4 Dead uses an artificial intelligence technology dubbed "The AI Director".
 The AI Director is used to procedurally generate a different experience for the players each time the game is played.
-It monitors individual players' performance and how well they work together as a group to pace the game, determining the number of zombies that attack the player and the location of boss infected encounters based on information gathered.
+It monitors individual players' performance and how well they work together as a group to pace the game, determining the number of zombies that attack the players and the location of boss infected encounters based on the information gathered.
 The Director also determines how quickly players are moving through the level towards each objective; if it detects that players have remained in one place for too long or are not making enough progress, it will summon a horde of common infected to force any players and AI Characters present to move from their current location and combat the new threat.
 Besides pacing, the Director also controls some video and audio elements of the game to set a mood for a boss encounter or to draw the players' attention to a certain area.
 Valve calls the way the Director is working "procedural narrative" because instead of having a difficulty level which just ramps up to a constant level, the A.I. analyzes how the players fared in the game so far, and try to add subsequent events that would give them a sense of narrative.